YOUR ULTIMATE CHOICE Articles

 David BoudiaThrough the 2008 Olympics, it was all about me, my glory and money.

-Once I got into college, I got into the party scene and seeking approval from my friends.
+Then once I got into college, I got into the party scene and seeking approval from my friends.
 I was on a path of total destruction.
-At the start of my sophomore year, I found myself flat on my face, wondering what I was doing and what life was about.
+At the start of my sophomore year, I found myself flat on my face wondering what I was doing and what life was about.
 My teammates suggested I call my coach, and we ended up talking at his house on a Sunday night.
-He asked me about my “God story” and then he and his wife shared the gospel of salvation through Jesus Christ with me.
+He asked me about my “God story,” and then he and his wife shared the gospel of salvation through Jesus Christ with me.
 I saw then how sinful I was and how much I needed God to redeem me.
 I devoted my life right there to Christ and asked for forgiveness.
-The Holy Spirit began to move in my heart then and gave me a desire for what He wanted.
+God began to move in my heart then and gave me a desire for what He wanted.
 My coach started to invest in me – not in what kind of diver I was inside of the pool, but in what kind of man I was outside of the pool.

-I have full contentment and faith that God is totally sovereign and no matter how I write my own plan, He’s going to do what’s best for me to make me more like Christ.
+I have full contentment and faith that God is totally in control, and no matter how I write my own plan, He’s going to do what’s best for me to make me more like Christ.
 It’s so different competing now.
 I want Jesus to shine through me.
 No matter how I do in my sport, I know it’s perfect because of the promises and hope He has given me.

 Photos courtesy USA Diving/John Beck Photography